lidwan/File-System-Analyzer/README.md

 # File-System-Analyzer
-A multi-threaded java GUI program, Scanners directories, breaks down disk usage, detects duplicate files, draws chart, and outputs a results file with a complete analysis.
+A multi-threaded java GUI program, Scanners directories, breaks down disk usage, detects (and is able to delete) duplicate files, draws charts to better visualize information, and outputs a detailed result file with a complete analysis.
 #
 <br><img src="src/main/resources/sc.png" width="50%" />